nori-dot-eco/contracts/plugins/fireblocks/README.md

 TODO:

-- [x] Test deployments and upgrades.
-- [ ] Test with a human approval in the loop
 - [ ] Move network to chain mapping to Nori's config file
 - [ ] Expose other sdk client params that may be relevant (i.e. asset)
-- [x] Use type 2 transaction format / gas semantics (only partially supported in FB, works for raw signing but not contract calls.)
-- [x] Expose a way to populate the note field

 ## Usage